-John Stossel picks up the gauntlet that Micheal Moore threw down, and slaps him silly with it; in less time than it takes to watch the over-rated ‘documentary’ Sicko.
-Here’s a quote from the online article:
+John Stossel picks up the gauntlet that Michael Moore threw down, and slaps him silly with it; in less time than it takes to watch the overrated ‘documentary’ Sicko.
+Here’s a quote from the online article,

 There are many problems with health insurance, but that doesn’t mean we should put the government in control.
 If it’s decided that health care should be paid for with tax dollars, then it’s up to the government to decide how that money should be spent.
 There’s only so much money to go around, so the inevitable result is rationing.

 It’s just the law of supply and demand.
 Lowering prices increases demand.
 Lowering the price to nothing pushes demand through the roof.
 Author P.J.
 O’Rourke said it best: “If you think health care is expensive now, wait until you see what it costs when it’s free.”